samasri/omr/tools/compiler/OMRStatistics/sourceCodeProcessors/manualVirtualizationHelper/README.md

 	* All `self()->yankIndexScalingOp()` are grepped in OMR and OpenJ9 directories.
 	* The python script searches each line of each file in the OMR and OpenJ9 source codes for each result from grep.
 	* When the result is found in a line, the result (`self()->yankIndexScalingOp()`) is replaced by `yankIndexScalingOp()` in the line.
-	* After the file is done, it is rewritted with all the edited lines.
+	* After the file is done, it is rewritten with all the edited lines.
 * In the above case, the python script makes sure that not all `self()->` occurrences are replaced, only `self()->` occurrences followed by the target functions.
 Because some cases can be as follows:
 	* When trying to replace `self()->yankIndexScalingOp()`, the line might look like this: `if(self()->cond() && self()->yankIndexScalingOp()) {`.
 In that case, we only need to remove the right `self()` occurrence (this case is handled).